 - 1 cup merlot

-Remove from heat and allow to cool somewhat.
-Mixture should be slightly syrupy.
+- Remove from heat and allow to cool somewhat.
+The mixture should be slightly syrupy.

 - Gently toss cooked meatballs in the glaze until thoroughly coated